-I work at the intersection of computer science and economics, with a focus on solving practical problems using stochastic optimization and machine learning.
+I work at the intersection of computer science, AI, and economics, with a focus on solving practical problems using stochastic optimization and machine learning.

 I'm an Assistant Professor in the Department of Computer Science at the University of Maryland, with a joint appointment in the University of Maryland Institute for Advanced Computer Studies (UMIACS).
 At Maryland, I am also formally affiliated with the Applied Mathematics & Statistics, and Scientific Computation (AMSC) program, as well as the Human-Computer Interaction Laboratory (HCIL).
-Just a few months ago, I was a Ph.D. student in computer science at Carnegie Mellon, advised by Tuomas Sandholm.
+Just a few months ago, I was a Ph.D. student in computer science at Carnegie Mellon.
 I'm the lead developer of the US nationwide kidney exchange program, and lead developer of a better way to deal with TV advertisements (currently in the pilot phase with two of the nation's largest MSOs).

-I have published in Science magazine and been interviewed by Scientific American.
+I have published in Science magazine and been interviewed by Scientific American and CNN.
 My work with the Pittsburgh Supercomputing Center on kidney exchange won the 2014 HPCWire "Best Data-Intensive Application" supercomputing award (tied with IBM Watson).
 A project to which I contributed was covered by Popular Science, and featured in the journal Nature.
 Coverage of a book I co-authored on data mining and counter-terrorism appeared in Fast Company.
 My Erdös number is 3.

 I apply optimization and AI/ML to real-world problems in medicine, marketing, and counter-terrorism.